johanlundahl/temp_sensor/README.md

 $ python3 esptool.py --port /dev/tty.usbserial-1410 --baud 460800 write_flash --flash_size=detect 0 esp8266-20190125-v1.10.bin
 ```

+## Configure microcontrol
+Make sure to specify the correct values in the config.py file so that the microcontrol will connect to the correct wifi and publish to right broker.

+Upload the following files to the microcontrol:
+* temp_sensor/boot.py
+* temp_sensor/config.py
+* temp_sensor/main.py
+* temp_sensor/sensor.py
+* temp_sensor/umqttsimple.py

+## Start the microcontrol
+Once the microcontrol is powered up it will start automatically and publish values to the configured MQTT broker at the given interval.

+## NodeMCU Howto

 ### Connect to the esp8266

 Connect to the esp8266 running micropython through the terminal using